 The collaborators on this project recommend taking a phased approach to the pilot, starting with the two organizations that are most knowledgeable and skilled in phase one and working with less knowledgeable and skilled organizations in phase two.
-We recommend the formation of a Working Group to implement the Cloud Pilot including the

-Pilot Team and representatives from each pilot organization.
+We recommend the formation of a Working Group to implement the Cloud Pilot including the Pilot Team (see section below for details) and representatives from each pilot organization.